bsantanad/hugo-blog/content/posts/2021-04-29-ownership-rust.md

 ```
 **^^^ this is not the correct output**

-Actually that piece of code wont compile at all!! _Why?_ When we declare a
+Actually, that piece of code won't compile at all!! _Why?_ When we declare a
-variable that will be stored in the heap we will deal with ownership.
+variable that will be stored in the heap, we will deal with ownership.
 In the
-snippet above the variable is changing of owner. `a` is no longer the owner
+snippet above, the variable is changing of owner. `a` is no longer the owner
 of the `String::from("hello")` pointer, the new owner is `b`.

 What actually happens has to do with pointers, at the start of the code we